|

 The wandering rider arrived on a motorcycle,

-Stopped, and opened up his map to search
+Stopped, and reset his map to research

-Announcing Froggy’s Saloon and Grand Ballroom.
+For Froggy’s Saloon and Grand Old Ballroom,

 Copyright © 2003 by Joyce Wilson